-- · Trade and other receivables
+- Trade and other receivables

-- · Cash at bank balances
+- · Cash and cash equivalents

+- Term deposits

 - Loans receivable

+- Loan commitments to subsidiary undertakings

 Such financial assets are presented net of a loss allowance, where applicable.
-The maximum exposure to credit risk is the carrying amounts of each class of asset as disclosed in Notes 18, 21 and 29 respectively.
-In the comparative period, the Company had also granted security over bank loans of one of its subsidiaries, as disclosed in Note 23.
-This guarantee ceased upon settlement of the bank loans.
+The maximum exposure to credit risk for recognised financial assets is the carrying amounts of each class of asset as disclosed in Notes 18, 21, 27and 28 respectively.
+The maximum exposure to credit risk for the loan commitment is disclosed in Note 18.